ScienceGamez/drawio_pysd/README.md

 `drawio --enable-plugins`

+On windows, it seems to be enabled by default sometimes but not always.
+You find the exectuable there:

+`C:\Program Files\draw.io\draw.io.exe`

+Then launch it with the option:

+`drawio.exe --enable-plugins`

 ### Location of the plugin file

 Once you load the plugin for the first time on the menu, it will be loaded to: